• Courses

 Multiple URLs in a single trigger

-In some cases, you might want to fire a tag on ONE of many possible pages (e.g. if a visitor visitors ANY of 5 pages, you want to fire a tag).
+In some cases, you might fire a tag on ONE of many possible pages (e.g., if a visitor visits ANY of 5 pages, you want to fire a tag).
 What I’ve noticed among beginners is that they try to create the following trigger:

 Unfortunately, this will not work because ALL of the conditions must be met in a trigger.
-And if you add 5 different URLs in a trigger, it’s impossible for a trigger to fire (because a page cannot have 5 different URL at the same time).
+And if you add five different URLs in a trigger, it’s impossible for a trigger to fire (because a page cannot have five different URLs simultaneously).

 So you have a couple of options here:

-• Option #1: Create a separate pageview-based trigger for EVERY pageview and then add ALL of them to the tag.
-If at least one of those triggers gets activated, the tag will fire.
-But this solution isn’t very scalable and can turn your GTM container into a mess really quickly.
+• Option #1: Create a separate pageview-based trigger for EVERY pageview and add ALL to the tag.
+The tag will fire if at least one of those triggers gets activated.
+But this solution isn’t very scalable and can quickly turn your GTM container into a mess.

 • /pages/contact-us/|/pages/other-page